 The Chilly weather has settled in, and the majority of people’s time is being spent indoors.
 Inside the home is certainly safer than being outside in the elements constantly.
 However, being indoors at a highly increased volume presents its own risks and challenges.
 Some are minor, but some can be a serious threat.
-We will go over some today:
+Here are some health risks indoors during the winter.

 As we stay indoors at a greatly increased rate, our air quality can begin to degrade and become a health risk.
 As we breathe, we of course convert oxygen breathed in into carbon dioxide out.
 This means there is an increased concentration of harmful pollutants in the air simply due to us staying indoors!
 When indoors at a constant rate, it is important to always keep your rooms well ventilated when possible and well-circulated.

 As people, we generate dust and pollutants in the air through skin flakes, hair, and other “debris” as we move around.
 Pets function much the same at an increased volume but also produce dander and allergens.
 This can cause illnesses or infection as the pollutants build up, leading to further health problems.
 Remember to keep your house clean and dust-free and to check your HVAC system for any clogs.

 Due to the high volume of heat generated to keep warm in the winter months, the conditions become increasingly dry.
 This poses a threat not only in the form of causing increased skin and hair flake build-up but can cause nosebleeds.
 Using a humidifier can alleviate some of these issues, and lead to less dehydration additionally.

 The winter is a time of increased health risks both indoors and outdoors.
 As you keep cozy and warm, remember to put your health before your comfort!
 We hope you found this article helpful.
 For HVAC work or a consultation, contact Will Air for high-quality service and a knowledgeable staff.